anx-wahhab/ML-Automation-Platform/README.md

 - **PySpark**: For distributed data processing.
 - **Streamlit**: For the frontend interface.

+### 1. Install Dependencies
+- Install the required libraries using the following command:
+    ```bash
+    pip install -r requirements.txt
+    ```
+### 2. Run the Application:
+- Start the Streamlit app using the command:
+    ```bash
+    streamlit run GUI.py
+    ```
+    Open your web browser and go to http://localhost:PORT_NUMBER to access the platform.
+Make sure to write the port number.

 ## Code Files
 - **`db_conn.py`**: Handles database connections for user authentication and model management.
 - **`dummy_data_generator.py`**: Generates dummy datasets based on user inputs.